Mykola-CI/rock-and-spock/README.md

 It displays the game Title which is a playfully rhyming paraphrase "Rock & Spock".
 At the top left there is the icon of Spock character from Star Trek to begin putting Player in the right atmosphere.
 At the top right is the sound toggle button.

-The game have a couple of amusing sounds basically executed as button clicks, but the screen loads with sounds disabled.

 * __The Video and the Button__

 Player is given an option to see the video segment where Sheldon character explains about the rules of the game and entertains his roommates.
 The video is a good tool to build an atmosphere for the First Time Player and it is also fun which is worth to watch multiple times.